ThatXliner/aioudp/docs/faq.rst

 Because it makes sense.
 UDP is unreliable but fast, making it a good choice for streaming audio/video.

-If you're trying to send strings, you're probably misusing this library.
+If you're trying to send strings (e.g. JSON or text messages), you're probably misusing this library.
 I recommend a good TCP (to be precise, `WebSockets <https://en.wikipedia.org/wiki/WebSocket>`_) `library called websockets <https://websockets.readthedocs.io/en/stable/>`_.
 It has a similar API to this library.
 In fact, this library's API was inspired by the websockets library.